Confidential Inference via Ternary Model Partitioning: Conclusion

 \section{Conclusion}

-We systematically study the information disclosures in deep learning image classifiers and devise a \textsf{Ternary Model Partitioning} strategy to mitigate input data exposure in deep learning inference pipelines.
-To further help users determine the optimal partitioning layers for their pre-trained models, we design a \textsf{Neural Network Assessment Framework} to automatically quantify layer-wise information leakage for different neural network architectures.
-We have also built \protoname{}, an enclave-based model serving system running on cloud infrastructures, to protect the confidentiality of both user inputs along with user-specified deep neural network layers and semantic class mapping.
-Security analysis demonstrates our system can effectively neutralize input reconstruction and attribution inference attacks, thus eliminating channels for adversaries to reconstruct user inputs or reveal sensitive input properties.
+We systematically study the potential information leakages for serving deep learning image classifiers in the public cloud.
+To minimize the attack surfaces of such input data exposure, we devise a \tmp{} mechanism and leverage trusted execution environments to secure the deep learning inference computation.
+On the user side, we design a \maf{} to automate the process of evaluating layer-wise information leakages in deep neural networks and help users determine the optimal model partitioning.
+On the cloud side, we build \sysname{}, an enclave-based model serving system, to protect the confidentiality of both user inputs along with user-specified neural network layers and semantic class mapping.
+Our evaluation demonstrates that our system can effectively balance between security and performance to enable confidential deep learning inference in the public cloud.